appuchias/appuchias.github.io/content/posts/2022/mysterium-dvpn.md

 ---
-title: 'The Mysterium dVPN'
+title: The Mysterium dVPN
-description: 'A way to monetize your spare bandwidth and earn some money back.'
+description: A way to monetize your spare bandwidth and earn some money back.
 date: 2022-05-30
 categories:
   - EN
   - Linux
-    - Server admin
 tags:
   - Utility
   - Blockchain
   - VPN
+  - Server
 cover:
   image: /images/2022-05-30_mysterium-dvpn/myst.jpg
 ---

 In the last days I set up a node of a decentralized VPN using the Mysterium network.
 This was mainly to get profits from the Internet bandwidth I don't use and to help provide freedom of speech for those who need it.